rapodaca/dialect/src/manuscript.md

 [Figure: pool]

 A pool can be used by a writer in the following way.
 The presence of a cycle during depth-first traversal is indicated by an atom that has already been traversed.
 On encountering a cycle, a writer requests an index from the pool, submitting the corresponding atomic identifiers as an ordered pair.
 Later, the same bond must be reversed in the reverse direction.
 When it is, the writer once again requests an index, but this time using a reversed pairing.
 Doing so yields the same index, while simultaneously freeing it for later use.

+Writers should carefully weigh the non-negligible costs of atoms selection.
+Algorithms for doing so sometimes involve the perceptions of cycles, and often exhibit superlinear time complexity.
+Very often a reader must perform a global deselection to arrive at a localized valence bond representation, which at the very least requires pruning and a maximal matching procedure.
+In this sense atom selection imposes two sets of costs: one on the writer and the other on every subsequent reader forever into the future.

 # Discussion